-First, Find Out Who is Visiting Your Website
+Find Out Who is Visiting Your Website

 Once you log into Google Analytics, the first step is to find out who is visiting your website on the Audience Overview dashboard.
-It will give you a sneak peek into your website’s most important points that you need to consider.
+It will give you a sneak peek into your website’s most essential points that you need to consider.
 Let’s take a look-

 - Sessions: This feature will help you know the total number of website visits within a given date range.